shotgunsoftware/sg-jira-bridge/examples/README.md

 logic:

 - **`example_sync`**: A simple example showing how custom settings can be used in a custom syncer.
-- **`asset_hierarchy`**: An example showing how a Shotgun Asset/Task hierarchy can be reproduced in Jira with dependency links between Issues.
+- **`asset_hierarchy`**: An example showing how a ShotGrid Asset/Task hierarchy can be reproduced in Jira with dependency links between Issues.

 These examples can be loaded if this `examples` directory is added to the PYTHONPATH in your `settings.py`